Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Discussion

-Our reanalysis of the REDAPS trial found that while the adjusted CLR-based IV method yielded a significant reduction in length of stay, our recommended ANCOVA procedures produced more negative point estimates but did not reach statistical significance.
-This divergence echoes our simulation findings that suggest the CLR method may have inflated type-I error in small-sample, one-cluster-at-a-time settings.
+Our reanalysis of the \redaps trial found that while the adjusted CLR-based IV method yielded a significant reduction in length of stay, our recommended ANCOVA procedures produced more negative point estimates but did not reach statistical significance at the conventional 0.05 level.
+This divergence echoes our simulation findings that suggest the CLR method may have inflated type I error in small-sample, one-cluster-per-sequence settings.
 Hence, conclusions drawn from model-based IV estimators should be interpreted cautiously in such designs.